 During fiscal year 2014, the University issued \$70,785,000 Health Services Facilities System Revenue Bonds, Series 2013.
-The bonds are fixed rate bonds which bear interest payable on April 1 and October 1 of each year.
-Proceeds from the bonds were used to finance the costs of certain construction, renovation and equipment purchases for the System and to pay costs incidental to the issuance of the Series 2013 Bonds.
-The original bond premium, \$591,216, is deferred and amortized over the remaining life of the issue.
+The bonds were fixed rate bonds in which proceeds were used to finance the costs of certain construction, renovation and equipment purchases for the System and to pay costs incidental to the issuance of the Series 2013 Bonds.
+The original bond premium, \$591,216, was deferred and was to be amortized over the remaining life of the issue.
+The bonds were refunded in September 2023.